hypo69/hypo/docs/gemini/en/consultant/src/goog/quickstart.md

     token_path = gs.path.tmp / 'e-cat-346312-137284f4419e.json'
     if token_path.exists():
         creds = Credentials.from_authorized_user_file(token_path, SCOPES)
-    # If there are no (valid) credentials available, prompt user for login.
+    # If there are no (valid) credentials available, let the user log in.
     if not creds or not creds.valid:
         if creds and creds.expired and creds.refresh_token:
             creds.refresh(Request())